IBM-Cloud/docs-services/README.md

 **Tips**
  * With task-based, technical information, reduce the conversational style in favor of succinct and direct instructions.
  * Include the basic, most-common-use scenario steps to use the service or integrate it into the app.
 (Document edge cases in blogs as examples.
-If they become more common, consider moving them into the docs flow as child task flows.)
+If they become more common, consider moving them into the doc flow as child task flows.)
- * Include code snippets in all programming languages that can be copied.
+ * Include task-oriented and descriptive steps with code examples that can be copied.
 (The getting started template provides the quick and easy coding to make code snippets easily copied.)
+ * For next steps, focus on the single thing the user needs to do next.
+Think "guided journey."

 If you have additional tasks to use your service (after the getting started topic), you can create additional task topics (files).
 See **Creating additional topics** for more information.